 - Our clients are logically separated through the use of account ids, access control and roles define what users have access to.

 - The database containing visitor and usage data is only accessible from the application servers and no outside sources are allowed to connect to the database.

-UXCam has signed a data processing agreement (DPA) with Amazon Web Services (AWS) and Google Cloud, that includes the EU model clauses.
+UXCam has signed a data processing agreement (DPA) with Amazon Web Services (AWS) which includes the EU model clauses.

 UXCam uses Splunk as a SEIM tool to identify suspicious behavior and potentially compromised systems on the production platform.

 Any code changes that are required to remediate vulnerabilities are peer reviewed.
 All changes go through the development and release process including QA with regression testing.